How to Overcome Mediocrity and Finally Stand Out in Life

 How to Actually Overcome Mediocrity

-Now let’s look at a more practical way to break the cycle.
+Now let’s look at a more practical way to break this cycle.

 1. Stop Waiting for Motivation